-I've been working from home for well over a year now, working virtually with my clients for the majority of that time.
+I've been working from home for many years now, working virtually with my clients for the majority of that time.
 There have only been a few occasions that clients have requested face to face meetings ... most of my interaction with them is via email, Asana or Zoom!

-Now I know that there are lots of people who are being forced to work from home right now, so I thought I'd give you some pointers on how I make it work for me.
+Now I know that there were lots of people who were forced to work from home during the pandemic, and continue to do so now, so I thought I'd give you some pointers on how I make it work for me.

 Stay in routine - Get up at the same time you did when you went to the office.
 This is actually great advice for life in general.
 Your body and mind is happier if you get up and go to bed at the same time every day!

 Get dressed - This is a hard one for me 'cause I just love working in my PJs.
 But the experts say you should get out of your PJs, take a shower, get dressed and then get to work.